takushib/MyEventBoard-Dev/README.md

 # MyEventBoard

-MyEventBoard is a scheduling web application currently being developed by Tommy Liao, Simon Louie and Blaise Takushi,
+MyEventBoard is a scheduling web application developed by Tommy Liao, Simon Louie and Blaise Takushi,
 as part of the Schedule It! project.

 ## Accessing the Application